Last Updated on April 21, 2022 by Melissa S.

 Various bar decorations – optics, signs etc. £30

 So as you can see, for me this project was super cheap, coming in at under £100!
-If you had to buy all the materials I would say this would cost around £200.
+If you had to buy all the materials I would say this would cost around £200, not including the tools, which luckily I already had.

 A quick caveat